Imitation is the best form of flattery. FACT.

 Place the chopped chocolate in a dry bowl and set over a double-boiler (ie a saucepan with a few inches of water in - make sure the bottom of the bowl does not touch the water).
 Melt the chocolate gently over a medium heat.
 Once melted, take off the heat and throw the cubes of butter in a few at a time and stir to melt.
 The ganache is ready when all the butter as melted in to make a shiny glaze and is at 30 degrees Celsius.

-Now the trick to make sure your glaze doesn't melt your frosting is to make sure your frosted cake is cool, so stick the whole thing into the fridge or freezer for a good few minutes before glazing it.
+Once you have a smooth frosted cake, the trick in making sure your ganache drip doesn't melt your frosting is to make sure your frosted cake is cool, so stick the whole thing into the fridge or freezer for a good 15-20 minutes before glazing it.

 To get a nice sexy drip, you need to place the cake on a turntable and spoon the glaze onto the centre of the cake.
 Then using the back of the spoon spread the glaze around the cake till it reaches the edges.